saurabh-das7/pm-tpm-playbooks/ai-learning/llm_api_selection_for_solo_builds.md

 # Choosing an LLM API for a Solo Build — A PM's Practical Guide

-*Part of my AI Learning Journey | Last updated: April 2026*
+*Part of my AI Learning Journey | Last updated: May 2026* *Updated with real-world findings from two projects: llm-eval-toolkit (Search Ad Copy Evaluator) and llm-issue-categorizer (Operational Ticket Categoriser)*

 ---